RobotPatient/Universal_hal/docs/API/UART/platform/atmelsam/Usage.md

 Frameworks like Arduino and ASF typically handle most configurations.
 Both set clock generator 0 at 48 MHz (Arduino) or 8 MHz (ASF) and clock generator 1 at 32.768 KHz.

 !!!
 Warning
-    The UART peripheral needs two clocks: a slow one (< 100 KHz) for internal timing and synchronization, and a fast one (≥ 2x SCK frequency) for operational purposes in slave mode.
+    The UART peripheral needs two clocks: a slow one (< 100 KHz) for internal timing and synchronization, and a fast one (≥ (oversampling, default 16)x baud frequency)

 ### GPIO Pinmux Settings